 French Gulch Aid Station

 When I first scoped out this race, I considered this point to mark the victory lap.
-While there is still some uphill, it is all very gradual with well maintaied trails and a lot of forest roads.
-Easy.
+While there is still some uphill, it is all very gradual, with well-maintained trails and many forest roads.
+It’s easy.

 I feel the mileage in my own way as well.
 At each aid station, I refill my flasks and grab some fruit and a quesadilla.
 The warm cheese and tortilla are a treat.
 But halfway through eating the one from French Gulch, I have trouble mustering the saliva to break down the tortilla.
 I quickly find I’m having trouble eating anything solid outside of watermellon.
 French Gulch was another drop bag pickup, and along with a fresh pair of shoes and socks, I picked up another bag of snacks, salt pills, gels, and a baby food packet.
 How do I forget about that?
 I carry it for 20 miles when it is probably one of the few things I can eat at that moment.
 I’m still kicking myself for that.